Automattic/blaze-ads/readme.txt

 == Description ==

-Promote your products and services to over 100 million users across Tumblr and WordPress blogs, with Blaze Ads.
+Blaze Ads helps you reach over 100 million users across Tumblr and WordPress blogs—whether you're building an audience of readers, fans, customers, or subscribers.

 Turn your content into an ad with just a few clicks!

-Blaze Ads is the simplest way to promote your products and services.
+Blaze Ads is the simplest way to promote your site.
 Start advertising in minutes and reach over 100 million shoppers across the Automattic ecosystem.
 Designed to work across all retail verticals and product types, Blaze helps site owners drive more traffic and generate more sales with minimal effort.

-Blaze Ads offers a fast, intuitive, and streamlined interface to create a Blaze Ad campaign for any of your products or services, even if you’ve never advertised before.
+Blaze Ads offers a fast, intuitive, and streamlined interface to create a Blaze Ad campaign for any of your pages, products or services, even if you’ve never advertised before.
 Customize your ad image, copy, and audience targeting to maximize impact, reach, and performance.

 = Want to learn more about Blaze? =